 })

-- Explore the MCP Marketplace – Discover community-built servers for specialized tasks (Docker, Kubernetes, API testing)
+- Explore the MCP Marketplace: Find servers for Docker, Kubernetes, API testing, and more.

-- Join the Evolution – Contribute to MCPHub’s GitHub and shape the future of AI-driven development
+- Contribute: Join MCPHub’s GitHub to shape the future of AI-driven development.

 :MCPHubCall codegen "Write a Python Flask endpoint for user login"